MicrosoftDocs/biztalk-docs/biztalk/core/receiveports-biztalk-server-sample.md

 - You must have [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] administrative privileges to use the administrative objects in this sample.

 - The Windows PowerShell script requires the Windows PowerShell execution policy to allow script execution.
-For more information see [Examining the Execution Policy](/previous-versions//bb648601(v=vs.85)).
+For more information, see [about_Execution_Policies](/powershell/module/microsoft.powershell.core/about/about_execution_policies).

 ## What This Sample Does
  This sample demonstrates using the **BtsCatalogExplorer** and **ReceivePort** classes from the **Microsoft.BizTalk.ExplorerOM** namespace to add a new receive port to [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
 The sample is written in Microsoft [!INCLUDE[btsVCSharp](../includes/btsvcsharp-md.md)].
 A Windows PowerShell example script is also included in this topic.
 The sample demonstrates the following operations: